Let’s start with the often used word:

-As the supply is limited cryptocurrencies tend to reduce these rewards with time.
+Fixed supply of coins means that these rewards need to be adjusted every now and then.
 This ensures adoption is fast as early adopters tend to get a lot of coins.

 Cryptocurrencies also implement a feature called block generation time.
 This helps in controlling the supply.
-It ensures blocks and consequently rewards cannot be generated as and when required.
+It also ensures block rewards are not paid out too quickly.

 The rewards differ from coin to coin:

 Bitcoin (BTC) 21 million coins is the total supply.
 Early block reward was 50 bitcoins.
-So anyone finding a block (or correct hash) was given 50 BTC for their effort.
 In Bitcoin, tapering happens in form of halving the block reward every 4 years.
-It was halved to 25 in 2012 and then to 12.5 in 2016.
-The next reduction to 6.25 BTC is estimated to happen in 2020.
+So, block reward reduced to 25 BTC in 2012.
+It further reduced to 12.5 BTC in 2016.
+The next reduction to 6.25 BTC will happen in 2020.

 Bitcoin’s block generation is 10 minutes.
-So, with the block reward of 12.5 BTC currently a node can earn 1.25 new bitcoins every minute (12.5 BTC per 10 minutes).
-Currently around 80% of the BTC supply has been mined.
+So, a node can earn 1.25 new bitcoins every minute (12.5 BTC per 10 minutes).
+Currently ~80% of the BTC supply has been mined.

 Ethereum initial supply was set to a quintillion (billion times billion).
 Ethereum developers wanted to have a coin unlike bitcoin.
-So, they wanted something which can be mined forever.
+The idea is that the coin should be mine-able forever.
 Currently the block reward is 5 ETH.
 There has been discussions to reduce this down to 3 ETH.

 Ethereum’s block generation is ~14-20 secs per block.
 So there is ~15-20 new ETH per minute.